 - Resolution requests from IPv6 clients are resolved to a protection cluster for IPv6 addresses.

 Two-channel resolution allows WAF to detect and block threats that originate from IPv4 and IPv6 sources.
-Only normal traffic is forwarded to origin servers.
+Only secure traffic is forwarded to origin servers.

-In addition, you can enable the feature of forwarding requests to origin servers over IPv6.
+In addition, you can enable request forwarding to origin servers over IPv6.
 To enable this feature, you must configure back-to-origin IPv4 and IPv6 addresses and select Use the Same Protocol.
 This way, WAF forwards requests to origin servers based on the protocol that is specified in the requests.
-For more information, see Add a website.
+For more information, see Add a domain name.

 - In the left-side navigation pane, choose .

-- In the domain name list, find the domain name that you want to manage, and turn on the IPv6switch in the Quick Access column.
+- On the Domain Names tab, find the domain name that you want to manage, and turn on the IPV6 switch in the Quick Access column.

 What to do next

-To ensure that origin servers can receive the requests forwarded by WAF, you must configure the origin servers to allow the requests from the new back-to-origin CIDR blocks of WAF.
-This applies especially when you have configured the origin servers to allow requests from only the back-to-origin CIDR blocks of WAF.
-If you do not configure the origin servers to allow the requests from the new back-to-origin CIDR blocks of WAF, access from IPv6 clients may encounter errors or fail.
-For more information, see Allow access from WAF back-to-origin CIDR blocks and Configure protection for an origin server.
+To ensure that origin servers can receive the requests forwarded by WAF, you must configure the origin servers to allow the requests from the new back-to-origin CIDR blocks of WAF, especially when you have configured access control for the origin servers.
+Otherwise, access from IPv6 clients may encounter errors or failures.
+For more information, see Allow access from the back-to-origin CIDR blocks of WAF and Configure protection for an origin server.